bmw-software-engineering/trlc/language-reference-manual/LRM.md

 In a check declaration, it is an error to refer to a component name that does not belong to the record indicated.

-*(Note that it is not possible to add checks to a type from a foreign package, as you cannot have import clauses or qualified names in a check declaration.)*
+*(Note that it is never possible to add checks to a type from a foreign package.
+In check files this is more obvious as you cannot have an import clause, but this is also true for checks declared in rsl files since it is not possible to specify a qalified name.)*

 ### Dynamic semantics